Timeslips (2019) (in collaboration with Joslyn Willauer)

 Commissioned by the Haus der Kulturen der Welt and the Max-Planck-Institut für Wissenschaftgeschichte, Berlin as part of the Deutschlandsjahr Project Mississippi: An Anthropocene River.

-assisted readymade: fourteen custom-printed A6 / 4x6 inch double-sided postcards, wooden stand, Gibraltar Grayson (gray metal) or Patriot (black plastic) mailbox, streaming electronic music soundtrack
+assisted readymade: fourteen custom-printed A6 / 4x6 inch double-sided postcards, wooden stand, metal mailbox, streaming electronic music soundtrack

 45 x 25 x 50 cm